 It was only after the visitor persisted, promising to follow the Chief Rabbi’s decision, that Rav Kook gave his ruling, as described above.

 Imagine, Rav Kook noted, if ten Jews from Israel were to walk into a synagogue in a city in the Diaspora on the second day of Yom Tov and publicly don tefillin and pray the weekday service.
-Would there not be a vociferous reaction?
+Would there not be an uproar?

 The rule in such a case is that a Jew from Israel should pray the weekday prayers and don tefillin in private.
 Publicly, he should wear holiday clothes and outwardly observe the holiday.
 Why then do the Jews of Diaspora fail to understand, even if they choose not to follow the ruling of the Hakham Tzvi, that the honor of Eretz Yisrael requires them to observe the second day of Yom Tov in private?
 Yet they insist on organizing public festival prayers on the second day — even at the Kotel!